IBM/aspera-cli/docs/README.erb.md

 Save the copied JSON value to a file, for example: `$HOME/cos_service_creds.json`

-or using the IBM Cloud CLI:
+Or, using the IBM Cloud CLI:

 ```shell
 ibmcloud resource service-keys